Synopsis

 About the Author

-Artur C. Jaschke received his bachelor's degree in music (double bass and drums) from Dartington College of Arts, UK, and the University of Otago, New Zealand.
-During this time, he already developed a strong interest in musical cognition and the neurology of music, he obtained his Master's degree at the University of Amsterdam, in Musicology and Music Cognition (thesis title: Controlled Freedom: Cognitive Economy versus Hierarchical Organization in Jazz Improvisation) and his PhD from the Vrije Universiteit Amsterdam in clinical Neuropsychology with a specialization in Clinical Neuromusicology (title: Is Music a Luxury?).
+Artur C. Jaschke received his bachelor's degree in music (double bass and drums) from Dartington College of Arts (United Kingdom) and the University of Otago (New Zealand).
+During this period he already developed a strong interest in musical cognition and the neurology of music, he obtained his Master's degree at the University of Amsterdam, in Musicology and Music Cognition and his PhD from the Vrije Universiteit Amsterdam in clinical Neuropsychology with a specialization in Clinical Neuromusicology.